-The phenomenon of interference is manifested in various ways, and in each of them, several aspects can be distinguished.
-The following are the ways in which the phenomenon is manifested:
+The phenomenon of interference manifests itself various ways and in each of them a number of aspects can be distinguished.
+The following are the ways in which the phenomenon manifests itself:

 - Interference of water waves.

 - Interference of sound waves beats.

 - Interference of light waves in a two-slit.

 - Interference of light waves with thin films.